 The consumption of sports drinks, like Gatorade and Powerade, has become increasingly popular in children and teens over the last several years.
 Because of increased intakes of sugar-sweetened beverages overall, health professionals and parents have been asking whether sports drinks are helping or hurting America’s youth.
-Although, obesity rates in children have decreased slightly in recent years, childhood obesity is still considered an epidemic, and sugar-sweetened beverages have been deemed one of the culprits.

 Let’s take a look at how sports drinks stack up against other popular beverages amongst children and teens:

 - Sports Drink (8 fluid ounces) – 50 calories, 4 g sugar